LovelyDev/blocktrac/README.md

 6. cd zitui
 7. yarn install

+## Prereqs:

+Before running the service you need to run a quick workaround required by the jsonpath / jsonpath complexity dependency:

+1. cd node_modules/jsonpath
+2. yarn prepublishOnly

+Copy the ziti.js config file from the backend project into the src/config directory

 ## Running Zitui

 You will need to copy the ziti.js configuration file to the src/ directory before the application can be run.
 If the Ziti backend is located on another machine be sure to edit the BACKEND_URL option in src/config.js appropriately.